-When running in a production environment, we recommend that you use a CI token as the access token.
+However, when running in a production environment, we recommend using a CI token as the access token.
 You can create your CI token in the ShiftLeft Dashboard.

 Please note that the presence of any set environment variables will override those in a configuration file.

-Configure a personal access token so that ShiftLeft can authenticate with the GitLab API.
+Configure a personal access token to authenticate ShiftLeft with the GitLab API.
 Name it

 As a GitLab administrator, you can edit your project properties to enforce branch protection rules.
 Go to Settings > General and expand the Merge Requests section.
 Scroll down to Merge checks and make sure that both are checked: